rozbb/draft-waict-transparency/draft-waict-transparency.md

 A site can enable transparency via the `WAICT-Transparency` header described above.
 The `expires` field tells the client to expect transparency information from the website until the provided time (exclusive).
 The client MAY then behave as if transparency were enabled, i.e., reading the `Integrity-Policy` header and so forth.

-## Enrollment dictionary signaling
+## Transparency service signaling

-Mere presence in the enrollment dictionary does not imply that a website has transparency enabled for all users.
+Mere presence in the transparency service dictionary does not imply that a website has transparency enabled for all users.
 To enable it for all users until the expiry of the entry, the `enforce` flag must be set to `true`.

 A site can opt into this stronger enforcement by following the enrollment procedure with `enforce` set to `true`.
-An enrollment dictionary MUST NOT permit `enforce` to be reverted to `false`.
+A transparency service MUST NOT permit `enforce` to be reverted to `false`.
 If a site operator wishes to disable `enforce`, they must first unenroll.

 ## Serving the inclusion data